openregulatory/templates/templates/techdoc/14971/risk-management-report.md

 ### 2.3 Failure Mode and Effects Analysis (FMEA)

 All preliminary hazards and potential failure modes of the software were analyzed.
+Annec C of ISO 14971 was reviewed for potentially applicable scenarios.
 In total, *\<no. of hazards\>* were identified.
 The hazardous situation(s) and harm(s) which they could lead to were analyzed, including intermediate probabilities (p1 and p2).

 ## 3. Risk Control Measures